angel19951/holberton-system_engineering-devops/0x13-firewall/README.md

 ## Tasks:

-- Task 0 - script to install the ufw firewall and setup a few rules on web-01
+- Task 0 - answer file on how to install the ufw firewall and setup a few rules on web-01
      - [Task 0]()